lqhuang/awesome/long-game/system.md

 - [jlfwong/speedscope](https://github.com/jlfwong/speedscope): 🔬 A fast, interactive web-based viewer for performance profiles. <https://www.speedscope.app>
 - [mstange/samply](https://github.com/mstange/samply): Command-line sampling profiler for macOS and Linux
 - [ColinIanKing/stress-ng](https://github.com/ColinIanKing/stress-ng): This is the stress-ng upstream project git repository. stress-ng will stress test a computer system in various selectable ways.
 It was designed to exercise various physical subsystems of a computer as well as the various operating system kernel interfaces. <https://github.com/ColinIanKing/stress-ng>
+- [janestreet/magic-trace](https://github.com/janestreet/magic-trace): magic-trace collects and displays high-resolution traces of what a process is doing <https://magic-trace.org>

 ## WASM Runtime